fancl20/bodman/README.md

 ### Goal

-- Only support minimum feature, removing a lot of complexity.
+- Only support minimum feature, which removes a lot of complexity.
-- Make it using like a `docker` in most case.
+- Make it using like `docker` in most case.

 ### Non Goal